Venafi/firefly-playground/docs/istio-firefly.md

 EOF
 ```

-# Step 6 Get an API Key
+# Step 6 Get an API Key and create an environment variable

 <style>
 .row {